kudobuilder/kudo/site/README.md

 ### Run the development server

-Prior to running hugo, it is necessary to install all the dependencies in the tool chain.
+Prior to running Hugo, it is necessary to install all the dependencies in the tool chain.
 The dependencies are defined in [package.json](site/package.json).
-They are install by executing:
+They are installed by executing:
 `npm install` from the the `site` folder.

 Run `hugo server` from the `site` folder.